 Screening for Risk Factors

 Beyond assessing current drinking habits and dependence, AUDIT also functions as a predictive tool for future alcohol-related risks.
 By evaluating high-risk behaviors, such as frequent binge drinking or drinking despite adverse consequences, the test helps determine whether preventive measures or professional treatment are needed.
-This makes AUDIT a valuable resource not only for diagnosing AUD but also for preventing alcohol-related harm before it escalates.

 How Does the AUDIT Work?

 The questions found in the AUDIT questionnaire are designed to assess alcohol consumption, dependence symptoms, and alcohol-related harm.
 The test consists of 10 multiple-choice questions, each scored from 0 to 4, to evaluate drinking patterns, alcohol screening, and risk assessment.
-These questionnaire items help determine whether an individual engages in hazardous drinking, harmful alcohol use, or alcohol dependence, guiding appropriate interventions.

 1. Frequency of Alcohol Consumption